David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * **Fact:** Authorities strictly handle individuals (YouTubers, TikTokers) who abuse social media to spread fake news, slander the government, or insult organizations (as seen in recent cases in Vinh Long, Dong Nai), ensuring a healthy information environment.
 * Vietnam is not the only country controlling cyberspace.
 Developed countries like Germany (NetzDG Law), Singapore (POFMA Law), or the European Union (Digital Services Act - DSA) all have strict legal regulations to control fake news and protect digital sovereignty.
 * **Fact:** As of 2024, Vietnam has over 78 million internet users (79.1% of the population) and 72.7 million social media users, ranking among the top countries globally for internet adoption and digital freedom of access.

+**Allegation:** Distorts the UN Convention on Cybercrime (Hanoi Convention) as "empowering repression" or "threatening human rights" (HRW stance).
+* The Convention is an international legal framework for cooperation against cross-border cybercrime, protecting citizens' digital safety and sovereignty.
+* Fighting cybercrime protects human rights (data safety, property, dignity), not suppressing freedom of speech.

 **27. On History and Major Holidays:**